FREQUENTLY ASKED QUESTIONS

 Do Jefferson Fellows get placed in an office at the State Department or do they get to choose their assignment there?

 The process for finding a placement at the State Department or the U.S. Agency for International Development is similar to a job interview process, though one that is guaranteed to be successful in the end for a selected Jefferson Fellow.
 Fellows will have the opportunity to review a series of work statements, then to meet with bureaus and offices that are interesting or relevant to their expertise and abilities.
 At the same time, certain bureaus and offices will show interest in specific Fellows and will contact them.
 Fellows can meet with several different bureaus and offices during the process; the final placement depends on mutual interest between each party and with some guidance by the Office of the Science and Technology Adviser.
-This process generally is completed within the first two weeks of the fellowship and ensures that the Fellow is placed in the best possible position within the State Department or the U.S. Agency for International Development.
+This process ensures that the Fellow is placed in the best possible position within the State Department or the U.S. Agency for International Development.

 Which bureaus within the Department of State and USAID currently have opportunities for Jefferson Fellows?